 - All claims should be submitted in Pounds Sterling, along with a printout of the exchange rate you have used (for foreign-currency transactions).
 Please either look up the exchange rate for the date of the transaction using OANDA or XE.com, printing off the rate that you used from their website or by providing a copy of your bank statement with your name on it, showing the exchange rate, with account details and other transactions not pertinent to the claim blacked out.

 - Students are expected to share accommodation wherever possible.
-Please inform email@example.com of your travel plans as early as possible so that the DTC Adminstrative Assistant can let you know of other students travelling to the same destination, to help you set up such sharing arrangements.
+Please inform email@example.com of your travel plans as early as possible so that the IGS can let you know of other students travelling to the same destination, to help you set up such sharing arrangements.

 - Whenever possible DTC students travelling together to conferences should pay for their own expenses and make their own claims.
 When this is not possible and you have paid for others while travelling, please include the names of the people paid for.

 - Expense claims for meals should only be claimed if not included with the conference during your travel.
 Only moderately priced meals will be covered, and only for clearly travel-related reasons; e.g. meals will not be reimbursable for long trips (10 days or more) except during periods of actual relocation at the beginning and end of the trip.
 If any additional days are added on as holidays, food is not covered by the DTC.
-Food for partners travelling with you is not to be claimed as we are unable to reimburse you for this.
-If there are items on the receipt you are not claiming for, please cross this out to expedite the expenses processing.
+If there are items on the receipt you are not claiming for, please cross this out to expedite the expenses process.

-- If your request for reimbursement is above your original proposed budget request in the Travel Request Form you will need to inform the DTC Administrative Assistant of this by emailing firstname.lastname@example.org to justify the difference.
+- If your request for reimbursement is above your original proposed budget request in the Travel Request Form you will need to inform IGS of this by emailing firstname.lastname@example.org to justify the difference.
 Please note that we cannot guarantee the non-approved amount will be reimbursed.

-- We are unable to reimburse you for personal items such as travel adapters, throat lozenges, personal medicines, toothpaste, other travel toiletries, and so on.
-These items should be purchased using your stipends and should not be listed on your claim form.
+- We are unable to reimburse you for: alcoholic drinks, food for partners travelling with you, or any personal items such as travel adapters, throat lozenges, personal medicines, toothpaste, other travel toiletries, and so on.